mmanganel/Neutrnio-Reconstruction/README.md

 # Neurecon

-Neurecon is a Python library that provides a method for numerically reconstructing the momenta of neutrnios in electron-positron particle colliders.
-For a top/anti-top dilepton event, given the measured x, y, and z momenta components of the muons and bottom quarks, the method will return the full kenetic reconstruction of the neutrino and anti-neutrino.
-The solutions that are returned are obtained by finding the roots to a polynomial that interpolates a function of the neutrino z-momentum.
+Neurecon is a Python library that provides a method for numerically reconstructing the momenta of neutrinos in electron-positron particle colliders.
+For a top/anti-top dilepton event, given the measured x, y, and z momenta components of the muons and bottom quarks, the method will return the full kinetic reconstruction of the neutrino and anti-neutrino.
+The returned solutions are obtained by finding the roots to a polynomial that interpolates a function of the neutrino z-momentum.
 These roots are then used to calculate the other five neutrino and anti-neutrino components.
-Therefore, ...